Luisbp27/unibo/README.md

 # UNIBO

-All my projects during my Erasmus period at the University of Bologna
+Some of my work during my Erasmus period at the University of Bologna.
+"Big" projects are in separate repositories.